Data2Subhash/Telangana_growth_analysis/README.md

 ## How to Use:

-1. Download and open the Telangana Growth Analysis.pbix file in Power BI Desktop.
+1. open the Telangana Growth Analysis.pbix file in Power BI Desktop.
 2. Navigate through different pages for specific insights.
 3. Leverage the interactive features to customize the analysis.